ferpetrelli/eloquent-consumer/README.md

 1. Generate and execute API calls in a clear and simple way
 2. Process API responses and generate Eloquent like models and collections (including paginated ones)

+You can see an example application here: [Eloquent Consumer Example APP](https://github.com/ferpetrelli/eloquent-consumer-test).

 ## Development Note